Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 This repository presents a rule-based institutional model designed to explain when national-level AI programs reach strategic commitment.

-The framework formalizes institutional conditions observed in real-world B2G engagements and translates them into a transparent, reproducible analytical model implemented in Python.
+The framework formalizes institutional conditions frequently observed in public-sector AI initiatives and translates them into a transparent, reproducible analytical model implemented in Python.

-The focus is institutional feasibility rather than market demand.
+The focus is institutional feasibility rather than market demand or predictive modeling.

 Research Question

 What institutional conditions are necessary for a country to reach strategic commitment in national-level AI programs?

-Conceptual Logic
+Conceptual Framework

-The model follows a configurational rather than additive approach.
+The model follows a configurational logic rather than additive scoring.

-Strategic commitment is not treated as a cumulative score.
+Strategic commitment is not treated as a cumulative index.
 Instead, it emerges only when specific institutional conditions are jointly satisfied.

-Core assumptions:

-Senior decision access determines whether AI discussions become strategic.
+The framework operationalizes three core dimensions:

+SA (Senior Access) — direct access to senior decision-makers capable of strategic authorization

-A formal national AI strategy signals institutional seriousness.
+STR (Formal Strategy) — existence of a formal national AI strategy

-Execution capacity depends on both budget signals and absence of structural blocking constraints.
+EX (Execution Capacity) — ability to operationalize AI initiatives

+Execution capacity is derived from two observable signals:

+Budget_Signal — presence of an explicit funding or budget commitment

+Blocking_Constraint — presence of structural, governance, or institutional barriers

 Execution capacity is defined as:

 EX = 1 if Budget_Signal = 1 AND Blocking_Constraint = 0
 Otherwise EX = 0

-Predicted levels follow strict logical rules:
+Classification Logic

+The model applies strict necessary-condition reasoning:

 Level 1 → SA = 0